 Joe Fairless: Let’s talk about those three transactions… Let’s talk about each one of them.
 What was the first one?

-Joe Fairless: Sounds like a really good long-term hold…
+Joe Fairless: It sounds like a really good long-term hold.

 Josh Anderson: Yes.
-Before you even do that, I think that you really have to get dialed in on what your criteria is, and I think there’s a lot of investors – maybe novice, starting out – and they don’t really know what their parameters or criteria is or should be… And then I think that they also waiver off of those parameters once they figure out what they are, because they’re so hungry to find a deal that they’re willing to just do something that doesn’t fit what formula makes sense for them.
+Reverse-engineering – before you even do that, I think that you really have to get dialed in on what your criteria is, and I think there’s a lot of investors, maybe novice, starting out, and they don’t really know what their parameters or criteria is or should be, and then I think that they also waiver off of those parameters once they figure out what they are, because they’re so hungry to find a deal that they’re just willing to do something that doesn’t fit what formula makes sense for them.
 I think that’s where they mess up.

-So for me, reverse-engineering, just really digging into areas, really digging into “How do I wanna go about finding these properties?”
-There’s different software out there that you can use… For example, one of the guys in my office uses Reonomy… It doesn’t have any different of information, it’s just the way that it pulls the information that gets to you.
-You can find information based on the last time it sold, when it was built, how many units, what MSA you’re in, what city within that MSA, what zip code… So you can really dig down deep into what you’re looking for.
+So for me, reverse-engineering – just really digging into areas, really digging into “How do I wanna go about finding these properties?”
+There’s different software out there that you can use… For example, I know one of the guys in my office uses Reonomy, and it doesn’t have any different of information, it’s just the way that it pulls information that gets to you.
+You can find information based on the last time it sold, when it was built, how many units, what MSA you’re in, what city within that MSA, what ZIP code… So you can really dig down deep into what you’re looking for.

-For me, it’s more about — when I’m looking at investment properties and finding them I’m not as worried about the area within Nashville, just because I know the areas so well.
-For me it’s more about “Do the numbers make sense, and does it cash-flow?”
-I think things will appreciate, but I don’t think that there’s any guarantee of appreciation.
+For me, it’s more about — when I’m looking at investment properties and finding them, I’m not as worried about the area within Nashville, just because I know the areas so well.
+For me it’s more about “Do the numbers make sense?” and “Does it cash-flow?”
+Because I think things will appreciate, but I don’t think that there’s any guarantee of appreciation.

 Joe Fairless: When you are looking for properties, what’s your criteria?

 Josh Anderson: I try to keep it really simple.
 My criteria is I kind of look at the 1% rule and I just go “Does it hit the 1% rule?”
-If I paid two million dollars for it, is it bringing it at least $20,000 a month?
-And then from there, I dig in a little bit more… I’m obviously looking at the leases and the rent rolls and all the maintenance and the costs.
-On some of these properties the property taxes are really high, so it’s kind of digging into all of that.
-But as a general overview, I look at the 1% rule because it’s easy.
-It’s what works for me, and I know everybody’s got different parameters, but that’s just what I’ve looked at as my initial…
+If I paid two million dollars for it, is it bringing in at least $20,000 a month?
+And then from there, I dig in a little bit more, and obviously looking at the leases and the rent rolls and all the maintenance and the cost.

 Joe Fairless: Okay, so the 22-unit, 1.7 was what you paid.
 You did it with a business partner… How did you structure that with the business partner?

 Joe Fairless: You’re doing 50/50 with your business partner… Did each of you bring 50% of the equity, or how do you decide —

 Joe Fairless: I imagine you found the property, yes?